Crepant resolutions and open strings: One-dimensional mirror symmetry

 \begin{rmk} Equivariant mirror symmetry for toric Deligne--Mumford stacks implies that flat sections of $\mathrm{QDM}(\cX)$ and $\mathrm{QDM}(Y)$ take the form of generalized hypergeometric functions in so-called $B$-model variables; see \cite[Appendix A]{MR2510741} for the case under study here.
 Less expected, however, is the fact that they are hypergeometric functions in {\it exponentiated flat variables} for the Poincar\'{e} pairing, that is, in $A$-model variables.
 This is a consequence of the particular form (\cref{eq:yukY,eq:lgqu1,eq:lgqu2}) of the quantum product: its rational dependence\footnote{From the vantage point of mirror symmetry, the rational dependence of the $A$-model three-point correlators on the quantum parameters is an epiphenomenon of the Hard Lefschetz condition, which ensures that the inverse mirror map is a rational function of exponentiated $A$-model variables.} on the variables $\kappa$ gives the quantum differential equation \cref{eq:QDE} the form of a generalized hypergeometric system in exponentiated flat coordinates.
-The explicit equivalence between twisted periods and solutions of the Picard--Fuchs equations of $\cX$ and $Y$, which is a consequence of \cref{thm:mirror} here and Proposition~A.3 in \cite{MR2510741}, should follow by comparing\footnote{Equivalence between the two types of hypergeometric functions can be derived from the quadratic transformations for the Gauss function for $n=1$, and from a generalized Bayley identity for $n=2$; the higher rank case appears to be non-trivial.
-The reader may find the details of the comparison of the Hurwitz mirror with the traditional approach of toric mirror symmetry in \cite{bcr2013}.} the respective Barnes integral representations \cite{MR0422713, MR2271990}.
+The explicit equivalence between twisted periods and solutions of the Picard--Fuchs equations of $\cX$ and $Y$, which is a consequence of \cref{thm:mirror} here and Proposition~A.3 in \cite{MR2510741}, should follow by comparing\footnote{Equivalence between the two types of hypergeometric functions can be derived from the quadratic transformations for the Gauss function for $n=1$, and from a generalized Bayley identity for $n=2$; the higher rank case appears to be non-trivial. } the respective Barnes integral representations \cite{MR0422713, MR2271990}.
 A significant advantage of the Hurwitz-space picture is that sections of the quantum $D$-modules have 1-dimensional integral representations, as opposed to the $n$-fold Mellin--Barnes integrals of \cite{MR2271990}; this drastically reduces the complexity of computing the analytic continuation from the large radius to the orbifold chamber, as we now show. \end{rmk}